fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory-orchestrator/endpoints/tasks/functionalities.rst

 Functionalities
 ===============

-| Tasks are being processed based on their set schedule.
+Every tasks we have developed have a specific endpoitns associated.

-| Two official tasks exists in CORE : "Mail" and "LifeCycle"
+Tasks are being processed based on their set schedule.

 How it works
 ------------